Mowrii/MERN-project/README.md

-This is pour group project!!!!..
+This is our group project!!!!..